Not making a Will can have real consequences for your estate and your loved ones.

 All our clients have the personal attention of one of our private client team – someone who will give them expert advice, no matter how sensitive the problem may be.
 We help individual clients to manage their family affairs and advise them on all aspects of Wills, trusts and related matters.

-We can prepare straightforward single Wills from just £120, and complex trust Wills can be developed as required at reasonable rates.
+We can prepare straightforward single Wills from just £250 and joint wills from £450, and complex trust Wills can be developed as required at reasonable rates.

 What is probate?